AN RSC, GOOD CHANCE, RACHEL STYNE AND JESSICA FOUNG PRODUCTION

 Trainee Director

-The original production of Kyoto was generously supported by and is supported by The Dandu Foundation, The Ian McKellen Producer Grant, The Linbury Trust, The Crucible Foundation, Jessica Foung, and Alexander and Brenda Leff
+The original production of Kyoto was co-produced by the RSC and Good Chance, and generously supported by and is supported by The Dandu Foundation, The Ian McKellen Producer Grant, The Linbury Trust, The Crucible Foundation, Jessica Foung, and Alexander and Brenda Leff

 YOU MAY ALSO BE INTERESTED IN